kanishka-linux/kawaii-player/README.md

 Moreover media-server of this application has been designed in such a manner that, user don't have to depend on third party to access their own media, even from outside the network.
 Users can create their own media-server wherever they go using wi-fi.
 If there is no wi-fi, then user can easily create their own private wi-fi network by converting any android device as wi-fi hotspot without much effort.
 User can access their own media managed by kawaii-player from outside the network, by configuring port forwarding on router.

+**Note:**Even though, the application has been mainly developed for GNU/Linux systems, theoretically it is possible to install it on any operating system which supports installation of python 3.5+ and pyqt5 5.5+.

 ## Features

 1. Combine Audio-Video Player and Manager.